-Table 3 also reports total spin-off jobs effect, which includes the expenditure-induced effect (spending from the people who work in the direct and intermediate jobs).
-The estimate of the expenditure-induced effect is 702,000 jobs.
-By combining this figure with the direct plus intermediate jobs, this study estimates the Japanese-brand automobile companies have a total employment effect of 1,520,712 jobs.
-This figure represents a growth of about 157,000 jobs in 2014.
+Table 3 also reports total spin-off jobs effect, which includes the expenditureinduced effect (spending from the people who work in the direct and intermediate jobs).
+The estimate of the expenditure-induced effect is 686,000 jobs.
+By combining this figure with the direct plus intermediate jobs, this study estimates the Japanese-brand automobile companies have a total employment effect of 1,491,974 jobs.
+This figure represents a growth of more than 128,000 jobs in 2014.

-Compensation in the private sector associated with total jobs (direct plus intermediate plus spin-off) amounts to over \$105 billion.
+Compensation in the private sector associated with total jobs (direct plus intermediate plus spin-off) amounts to almost \$104 billion.
 As mentioned earlier, the estimate of compensation is prior to deductions for personal income taxes and contributions to social insurance programs, and does not include transfer payments.
-As shown in the bottom panel of Table 3, a reduction in transfer payments of

-\$14 billion is associated with automotive manufacturing activity, and personal income tax revenues are increased by over \$16 billion.
-On net, disposable personal income, or personal income after taxes and including transfers, is increased by more than \$75 billion in the domestic economy.
+As shown in the bottom panel of Table 3, a reduction in transfer payments of nearly \$14 billion is associated with automotive manufacturing activity, and personal income tax revenues are increased by nearly \$16 billion.
+On net, disposable personal income, or personal income after taxes and including transfers, is increased by more than \$74 billion in the domestic economy.